-Meet Stacy Padula O’Halloran, founder and president of South Shore College Consulting and Tutoring.
+Meet Stacy Padula, founder and president of South Shore College Consulting & Tutoring.

-A native of Pembroke, Massachusetts, Stacy has accrued years of experience working with adolescents as a private educational consultant with extensive experience in the fields of college counseling, tutoring, and standardized test preparation, as well as a mentor, life coach, and youth group leader.
-For roughly eight years, she was the director of an education company in the metrowest of Massachusetts, where she managed a staff of thirty tutors and developed all company curriculum.
-In 2016, she left the metrowest and founded South Shore College Consulting & Tutoring based in Plymouth, Massachusetts.
-Stacy is also the author of two young adult book series and the owner of Briley & Baxter Publications, which donates a portion of its proceeds each month to animal rescues.
+College counselor, award-winning author, and entrepreneur Stacy Padula of Plymouth, Massachusetts has accrued years of experience working with adolescents as an educational consultant with extensive experience in the fields of college counseling, tutoring, and standardized test preparation, as well as a mentor, life coach, and youth group leader.
+For roughly eight years, she was the director of a private education company in the metrowest of Massachusetts where she managed a staff of thirty tutors and developed all company curriculum.
+In 2016, she left the metrowest and founded South Shore College Consulting & Tutoring.

-Meet Deb Fredette, academic coach, college essay tutor, and test prep tutor.
+Meet Deb Fredette, academic coach, admissions essay tutor, and test prep tutor.

 Deb has had many different professions.
 She worked as a plan administrator for a financial institution for over five years.
 Since the medical field always fascinated her, she decided to go back to school to become a certified surgical technologist.
 After many years of working in the operating room, she had to leave because of a family illness.
 She was offered a job as an adjunct professor at a junior college in 2008 and worked there for three years as a clinical instructor and lab teacher.
 Deb then earned her Bachelor of Science degree at the University of Massachusetts and graduated Magna Cum Laude.
 While in college, she did an internship at the Floating Hospital for Children at Tufts Medical Center.
 While working in pediatric cardiology and nephrology, she was trained to work with children that had disabilities, such as Autism, Asperger’s, Sensory Processing Disorder, and Attention Deficit Disorder.